codeleo-cat/amari-s-dev-log/Kubernetes ⎈/CKA/Mock Exam.md

 ```

 5. Create a new deployment called `nginx-deploy`, with image `nginx:1.16` and `1` replica.
 Next upgrade the deployment to version `1.17` using rolling update.

+- Deployment : nginx-deploy.
+Image: nginx:1.16
+- Image: nginx:1.16
+- Task: Upgrade the version of the deployment to 1:17
+- Task: Record the changes for the image upgrade
 - docs) upgrade the deploy
 ```sh
 # Step 1: Create the Deployment